corail-research/SeaPearlZoo.jl/README.md

 ```bash
 $ git clone https://github.com/corail-research/SeaPearlZoo.jl
 ```
-If a Manifest.toml file is present, delete it.
+If a Manifest.toml file is already present in your repo, delete it.

 Now, activate and instantiate (download and install all the packages) the environment:
 ```